thombashi/pytest-md-report/README.rst

 --------------------------------------------
 ::

-    make test results report with markdown table format:
+    generate test outcomes report with markdown table format:
-      --md-report           Create Markdown report. you can also specify the value with PYTEST_MD_REPORT environment variable.
+      --md-report           Create a Markdown report. you can also specify the value with PYTEST_MD_REPORT environment variable.
       --md-report-verbose=VERBOSITY_LEVEL
                             Verbosity level for pytest-md-report.